LSSTDESC/pserv/doc/index.rst

 ============================================
-Pserv : mega-scale non-distributed database
+Pserv : mega-scale undistributed database
 ============================================

 This is a package of scripts to set up, maintain, and provide interfaces to a